shakibaniataha/script-manager/README.md

 Any logged-in individual can only see the APIs that his group has access to, plus the APIs which are assigned to the 'guest' group

+By default all your scripts should be in the 'bash_scripts' directory.
+If you want to change it, just make sure you change the SCRIPTS_DIR variable in the settings.py accordingly.

 ...